christoph-lechner/wiki-eventstreamer/import_and_merge/docker-conf/README.md

 ## Further preparations
 For the general preparation procedure, follow the steps described [here](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html).

-The DAGs developed for this project can be found in this repository.
+The DAGs developed for this project can be found [elsewhere](../airflow_dags/) this repository.

 ## Preparations for Triggering via REST API
 To trigger the DAG runs via the REST API, a username has to be created in Airflow.
 With the containers up and running, I executed the following command (in the directory where the `docker-compose.yaml` file is situated) to create the account `cltest` (here done with Admin priviledges, this should be adjusted accordingly):